chetanbg1/cbg-aws/README.md

 Throughout the day, as the number of customers increases, the coffee shop opens more registers to accommodate them.

 Additionally, a coffee shop employee directs customers to the most appropriate register so that the number of requests can evenly distribute across the open registers.
 You can think of this coffee shop employee as a load balancer.

+Auto-Scaling
+--
+as per the trafic increase the capacity

 Monolithic applications and microservices
 --